From waste to worth; Introducing Lumi

 Lumi is crafted for the woman and better for the planet.
 She is designed with comfort and movement in mind.
 Lumi’s design was created by our Founder and Creative Director Megan and Head Designer Rosie and brought to life by our in-house production team.

-Over the past ten years, we have been committed to Australian sustainable manufacturing, providing pristine workplace conditions, recycling, waste management and reducing our carbon footprint through our business practices.
+Over the past ten years, we have been committed to sustainable manufacturing, providing pristine workplace conditions, recycling, waste management and reducing our carbon footprint through our business practices.
 How and where we make our product matters.
-Despite incredible business growth, we remain true to our values and are dedicated to expanding our garment manufacturing in Australia.

 As a brand, we never stop looking for ways in which we can do better and crafting Lumi from 96% repurposed materials was the natural next step in innovation.
 Repurposing what’s traditionally seen as waste product to create a valued heirloom – to us, that’s revolutionary.

-We value skill, heritage and the art of dressmaking and champion Australian manufacturing.
+We value skill, heritage and the art of dressmaking.
 We are always looking at our business practice to identify meaningful ways we can adapt, adjust and grow.
 We are by no means perfect but are committed to continuous improvement to ensure that we look after our people, brides and our planet.